TheMarex/ba-thesis/text/3_pattern.md

 To generate a walking pattern for a bipedal robot two basic approaches are common:

-1. Generate (or modify) foot trajectories that realizes a prescribed trajectory of the CoM
+1. Generate (or modify) foot trajectories that realizes a prescribed trajectory of the CoM.

-2. Generate a CoM trajectory for prescribed foot trajectories
+2. Generate a CoM trajectory for prescribed foot trajectories.

 The first approach is generally used for implementing pattern generators solely based on the 3D-LIP model. \cite{kajita20013d}